 If you want a report of your club’s activity please stop by and see the bookkeeper.
 It usually can be provided the same day.

 Any questions, please feel free to ask in the main office.

 Details of Planning an Off-Site Event

 Faculty Advisors sign everything that pertains to events.
-Next, the signed forms are delivered to Anthony Parker (he has a box just inside his office).
-Once he signs the contract (only Mr. Parker can sign contracts), Katie DeFoe will send it to the appropriate Case House contact.
+Next, the signed forms are delivered to Paul Peri (he has a box just inside his office).
+Once he signs the contract (only Mr. Peri can sign contracts), Katie Skelley will send it to the appropriate Case House contact.
 To close the loop, Case House will copy all approved/signed contracts back to Faculty Advisors.

 Main Office writes checks drawn on class funds.
 Please request a check as soon as you know you need one.
 Please do not use personal credit cards to make deposits.

 The transportation office (781-529-8055) requests that faculty advisors make all arrangements for bus transportation.
 Any verbal request must be followed by a written request; forms are available in the Main Office.

 Using the Town Green

 Use of the Town Green requires contacting the Town Manager and providing information about your event so he/she may contact/alert the appropriate parties: